Retinol for Beginners — The No-Stress Guide

 - Start 1–2 nights/week, pea-sized amount for full face.

-- Apply on fully dry skin (after cleansing/toner), then moisturize.
+- Apply on fully dry skin, then moisturize.

 - Try the “sandwich” method: moisturizer → retinol → moisturizer.